swapnil1023/outline/project.md

 - To build the cart page, I'd recommend the same to have a seperate field in the user doccument (in users collection).
 This will have all the cart related information, like product ids of the products in the cart and  their quantities.
 The cart should look like the image below.
 The card layout can be achieved using the card widget and the stack widget (which gives that effect to the delete button on the top right).

    ![cart_page](images/cart.png)
-- On tapping the place order in the cart, you should be navigated to the reviwe cart page.
-This will give you a summary of your order, adderss details, payment details etc. Again basic querying from firestore should do most of the work.
-Add address or phone number will require you to update the user document.
+- On tapping the place order in the cart, you should be navigated to the review cart page.
+This will give you a summary of your order, address details, payment details etc. Again basic querying from firestore should do most of the work.
+Adding new address or edit phone number will require you to update the user document.

   ![cart_review_page](images/review.png)
-- To impliment features like "Place Order", basic CRUD functions can be used.
-Store the order data in orders collection.
+- To implement features like "Place Order", basic CRUD functions can be used.
+Store the order data in the orders collection.
 Make sure to include fields like payment detailed, address, userId etc.
 ### References

 - [flutter.dev](https://flutter.dev/)